A total of 57 to battle for 18 constituencies in Northern Region

 Out of the 57 candidates, four of them are running independent, while the rest are contesting on the tickets of nine political parties; New Patriotic Party (NPP), National Democratic Congress (NDC), All People’s Congress (ACP), Convention People’s Party (CPP), Progressive People’s Party (PPP), Ghana Union Movement (GUM), Liberal Party of Ghana (LPG), People’s National Convention (PNC) and National Democratic Party (NDP).

-Ms. Felicia Tettey, the NPP parliamentary candidate for Sagnarigu Constituency is the only female candidate in the region, and she is challenging the incumbent, Alhaji Alhassan Bashiru Alhassan Fuseini, of the National Democratic Congress (NDC).
+Ms. Felicia Tettey, the New Patriotic Party (NPP) Parliamentary Candidate for Sagnarigu Constituency is the only female candidate in the region, and she is challenging the incumbent, Alhaji Alhassan Bashiru Alhassan Fuseini, of the National Democratic Congress (NDC).

 They are the only two candidates contesting the elections at the Sagnarigu Constituency.